futurerestore/futurerestore/README.md

 ## 5) iOS 9.x re-restore bug by @alitek123 (only for 32-bit devices)
 ### Requirements
-- Jailbreak doesn't required;
+- Jailbreak isn't required;
 - Signing ticket files (`.shsh`, `.shsh2`, `.plist`) from by iOS 9.x without ApNonce (noNonce APTickets)

 ### Info
-If you have **signing tickets files for iOS 9.x**, which **do not contain a ApNonce**, you can restore to that firmware.
+If you have **signing ticket files for iOS 9.x**, which **do not contain a ApNonce**, you can restore to that firmware.

 ### How to use
 1. Connect your device in DFU mode
 2. On the computer run `futurerestore -t ticket.shsh --latest-baseband ios9.ipsw`

+---

 ## Report an issue
-Before you report an issue, please check that it is not mentioned in the [Common Issues section](#common-issues) If it is not, you can report another issue [here](https://github.com/marijuanARM/futurerestore/issues).
+Before you report an issue, please check that it is not mentioned in the [Common Issues section](#common-issues).
+If it is not, you can report another issue [here](https://github.com/marijuanARM/futurerestore/issues).